basileaw/lazy-beanstalk/README.md

 Without modifying your code, this template:
 1. Packages it into a container
-2. Deploys it to AWS
+2. Deploys it to AWS Lightsail
-3. Gives you a URL like: `http://your-app.elasticbeanstalk.com`
+3. Gives you a public URL
 4. Users see and interact with your terminal app in their browser

 ## Local Development